Michelson Found Animals Celebrates 15 Years of Saving Pets

 Microchipping is one of our core efforts.
 A chipped pet who becomes lost has significantly higher chances of making their way back home.
 In fact, dogs are almost three times more likely and cats are an amazing 20 times more likely to make it home when they have a microchip and a current registry.
 And in the 15 years we have been active, we have made it absolutely free to pet parents to have their keep and maintain a pet registry (visit found.org to register your pet), and managed to slash the chipping cost to animal shelters by more than half.

 Along with chipping a pet, we also make sure they have a home.
-Since 2010 MFA has run Adopt & Shop, which offers adopting, fostering, grooming, and other pet services.
-Adopt & Shop, or A&S, was created to improve the process and experience of pet adoption.
-We situate A&S in locations where we can put a priority pet socialization and merchandise, matching the overall experience to a high-quality pet store.
-To date A&S has found homes for over 16,500 animals.
-We are especially proud of the incredible volunteer force who have contributed over 450,000 hours to the cause.
+In 2010 MFA opened the former Adopt & Shop, created to improve the process and experience of pet adoption.
+During their time they found homes for over 16,500 animals.
+We are especially proud of the incredible volunteer force who had contributed over 450,000 hours to the cause.

 Today MFA is extending its reach by growing a trifecta of initiatives, all designed to help pets and their owners: the Better Neighbors Project, the Pet-Inclusive Housing Initiative and Leap Venture Studios.